-- Rinse your mouth with warm salt water after 24 hours have elapsed.
+- Rinse your mouth with a mouthwash or warm salt water after 24 hours have elapsed.

 - Eat a diet of soft foods such as soup, yoghurt, and scrambled eggs the day after the extraction.
 You can introduce more solid foods as the extraction site continues to heal.

 - When laying down keep your head propped up as laying flat can prolong bleeding.